oconnor663/jacko.io/posts/snooze.md

 too][suspendthread]: "Calling `SuspendThread` on a thread that owns a synchronization object, such as a mutex or critical section, can lead to a deadlock if the calling thread tries to obtain a synchronization object owned by a suspended thread."
-The classic cause of this problem Unix is signal handlers, which hijack a thread whenever they run.[^signal_example][^signalfd][^signal_safe] Again there's nothing `foo` can do to protect itself from this, so the general rule is "Don't pause threads."
+The classic cause of these problems Unix is signal handlers, which hijack a thread whenever they run.[^signal_example][^signalfd][^signal_safe] Again there's nothing `foo` can realistically do to protect itself from this, so the general rule is "Don't pause threads."

 [suspendthread]: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-suspendthread